 About the Show

-For information regarding Licensing and/or Production availability for Shakespeare's Will please use our contact page.
+For information regarding Licensing for The Project please use our contact page.

 "There are lots of funny lines here...Bushkowsky is a witty writer." - The Georgia Straight (Vancouver, Canada)

 "This is the kind of play we need these days...this play, contentwise, was excellent." - Review Vancouver (Canada)

 "Bushkowsky's Project pokes serious fun at manipulative reality TV...This Project is clever and funny.
 Unexpectedly it made me reflective after the curtain fell." - The Courier (Vancouver, Canada)

 "As a regular theatre-goer in Vancouver, it was a thrill to watch actors delivering a literate, intelligent script by someone who knows how to write." - Plank Magazine (Vancouver, Canada)